2025 Board of Directors Meetings

 *NOTE: The mayor's office schedules, manages, and notices this meeting, which is typically done after this schedule is issued by the Office of the Denver City Council.
 Please check this link to verify the status of this meeting.

-Finance and Business Committee — 10:30 a.m.
+Finance and Business Committee — EARLY START at 10:00 a.m.

 City Council Committee Room, City and County Bldg, room 391